GeorgeOduor/Data-minining-project-in-python/README.md

 ![png](output_12_1.png)

-The plot above shows evidently that there exists quite a number of missing values.Lets see how amny they are!
+The plot above shows evidently that there exists quite a number of missing values.Lets see how many they are!

 ```python